Last Updated on by

 Some other tips that help in raising kids with naturally straight teeth include:

-Keep their nasal passage clear so that they don’t get into the habit of breathing through their mouth.
+- Keep their nasal passage clear so that they don’t get into the habit of breathing through their mouths.
 Use a warm mist humidifier or a nettie pot to help clear nasal passage.

 Aesthetics in Orthodontics: six horizontal smile lines Carlos Alexandre Câmara Specialist in Orthodontics (FO-UERJ).
 Certified member of the Brazilian Board of Orthodontics and Facial Orthopedics (BBO)